mgrmtech/guacbui/README.md

 ## GUACBUI?

-guacbui aids you with importing users, and groups (and their associations) at bulk, on your guacamole instances.
+guacbui aids in importing users, and groups (and their associations) at bulk, on guacamole instances.
 It also assigns permissions as specified, to users, and groups.

 ## Usage